dB-Ryzen/mAYHEM/Updating-Firmware.md

 You will need two files: hackrf_one_usb_ram.dfu, which is the stock HackRF firmware, which provides a means to program the SPI flash.
 The SPI flash will be programmed with the second file, called portapack-h1-firmware.bin.

-To install the firmware into the HackRF's SPI flash, run the DFU utility with the HackRF firmware built for RAM execution.
-Plug the HackRF into USB power while holding down the DFU button.
-Then run:
+To install the firmware into the HackRF's SPI flash, hold down the HackRF's DFU button and plug the HackRF into a USB port on your computer.
+After the HackRF is plugged in, you may release the DFU button.

+Use the DFU utility to download the hackrf_one_usb_ram.dfu image file into the HackRF:

     dfu-util --device 1fc9:000c --download hackrf_one_usb_ram.dfu --reset

-Then, erase the flash and write the Cortex-M4 and -M0 code into the SPI flash at the proper locations:
+Then, erase the HackRF SPI flash and write the PortaPack code into SPI flash:

     hackrf_spiflash -w portapack-h1-firmware.bin

-Unplug your HackRF for a few seconds and plug it back in.
+Unplug your HackRF from your computer, wait a few seconds, and plug it back in.
 You should now be running PortaPack code.

 ## Restoring HackRF Firmware